 Figure 6 shows the evolution of EU imports and exports by SITC group since 2007.
 The EU has trade deficits in 'Other manufactured goods', 'Chemicals', 'Food & drink' and 'Energy' and surpluses in ‘Machinery and vehicles’, 'Raw materials' and, for most of the years, in 'Other goods'.

 Figure 7a shows the unit value index for EU imports from India by SITC group.
 For most of the SITC groups the evolution is fairly similar to the unit value index at total trade level.
-Only for 'energy' are there large fluctuations, possibly due to price fluctuations on world markets.
-In 'machinery and vehicles' the unit value index has started moving away from the total trade unit value index since 2013 and in 2016 had a value of 37 % above the 2010 level compared with 16 % above for the total trade.
+Only for 'energy' there are there large fluctuations, possibly due to price fluctuations on world markets.

-On the export side, the largest fluctuations are also observed for the 'energy group', from 50 % below the 2010 level in 2007, climbing to 40 % above in 2012 before dropping to the same level as the total trade unit value index in 2016 (8 % above).
-In 2016 in 'machinery and vehicles' (34 % above) the unit value index was also noticeably higher than the one for total exports (see figure 7b).
+On the export side, the largest fluctuations are also observed for 'energy', it was 44 % below the index for total trade in 2007, climbing to 30 % above in 2013 before dropping below the total trade unit value index in 2016 but then rising to 17 % above in 2017 (see Figure 7b).

 Most traded goods: pearls and (semi-) precious stones

 Figure 8 gives more details about the goods exchanged between the EU and India, showing the top 20 traded goods at a more detailed level (by SITC level 3).
-Those top 20 goods covered around 45 % of total traded goods in 2016.
-Eight products among the top 20 belong to the ‘Machinery and transport equipment’ group and four to 'Miscellaneous manufactured products'.
-'Pearls and (semi-) precious stones' were the most traded product followed by 'organo-inorganic and related compounds' and 'petroleum oils other than crude'.
+Those top 20 goods covered around two thirds of total traded goods in 2016.
+Nine products among the top 20 belong to the ‘Machinery and transport equipment’ group and seven to 'Other manufactured goods'.
+'Pearls and (semi-) precious stones' were the most traded product followed by 'aircraft and associated equipment'.

 Another interesting way to look at data is to investigate the export/import ratio of traded goods, in order to better identify the direction taken by flows and specialisation between the two areas.
 These ratios can be found in the right margin of Figure 9.
-For the top product, 'pearls and (semi-) precious stones', the ratio equals 3.1 meaning that the EU exports are three times higher than the EU imports.
-For the next two products the ratios are 0.2 and 0.1 respectively, indicating that the EU has a trade deficit with India.
-Among the top 20 products the highest values are found for 'measuring instruments' (SITC 874) , 'aircraft' (SITC 792) and 'other machinery' (SITC 728).
-The lowest values (close to 0 %, indicating a trade deficit) are observed for some textile products (SITC 845 and 658), 'footwear' (SITC 851) and 'seafood' (SITC 036).
+For the top product, 'pearls and (semi-) precious stones', the ratio equals 305 meaning that the EU exports are three times higher than the EU imports.
+For 'aircraft and associated equipment' and 'measuring and other instruments' the ratios are the highest two among the 20 products shown, 738 and 770 respectively.
+Among the top 20 products the lowest values (close to 0 %, indicating a trade deficit) are observed for some textile products (SITC 842, 845 and 658), 'footwear' (SITC 851) and seafood (SITC 036).